 Anglican Cathedral and Slave Market

-The colossal Anglican Cathedral in Stone Town is located on the grounds of the islands largest slave market, which closed down in 1873.
+The colossal Anglican Cathedral in Stone Town is located on the grounds of the island's largest former slave market, which closed down in 1873.
 The cathedral's altar stands on the exact location of the former whipping post, a tree where slaves were brutalised to show their strength and resilience to potential slave owners.
 Building began in 1873 to commemorate the end of the slave trade and was conducted by Edward Steere, third bishop of Zanzibar and a fervent abolitionist.
 The cathedral has a combination of Gothic and Arabic styles and is noted for its Basilica shape and barrel vault roof, which the populace believed would never hold.
 Taking ten years to build, Edward Steere died of a heart attack during construction and was buried behind the altar.
-Look out for the stark memorial outside the cathedral, a sculpture of a slave family bound round the neck by a historic chain.
+Look out for the stark memorial outside the cathedral, a sculpture of a slave family bound round the neck by a chain.

 Address: Near the junction of New Mkunazini Road and Creek Road, Stone Town